Title: The Best Laid Plans

 Ladies and gentleman, I don’t believe it’s too early to say that I have found one of my favorite reads of the year.
 The Best Laid Plans was everything I had hoped it would be and so much more.

-What is this book about?
 After Keely meets a cool college guy at her new job, she becomes determined to lose her virginity before he finds out how inexperience she is and drops her.
 She decides to enlist the help of her best friend, Andrew, a charming womanizer who has clearly been with enough girls to be able to help her out.
 Basically, all you need to know: CHILDHOOD FRIENDS-TO-LOVERS and UNREQUITED LOVE and delicious DRAMA and ANGST.

-What did I like about this?
 I mean, my tastes are pretty simple.
 Throw me a friends-to-lovers plot with plenty of angst and miscommunications and drama-filled pages and you have yourself a winner.

 Keely was amazing.
 Her character felt so relatable and her experiences really resonated with me.
 It was impossible not to read her awkward encounters and not remember the first few times I was alone with a boy in college.
 I suffered some serious second hand embarrassment while reading this which only meant that I was totally engaged and connected with her character.